junxit/us-congress-bills-112/metadata.md

 - 2012-02-17 — Introduced in House
 - 2012-02-17 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-02-17 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-02-23 — Referred to the Subcommittee on Courts, Commercial and Administrative Law.
+- 2012-02-27 — Subcommittee Hearings Held.
+- 2012-03-15 — Subcommittee on Courts, Commercial and Administrative Law Discharged.
+- 2012-03-20 — Committee Consideration and Mark-up Session Held.
+- 2012-03-20 — Ordered to be Reported (Amended) by the Yeas and Nays: 15 - 13.
+- 2012-04-26 — Committee Consideration and Mark-up Session Held.
+- 2012-04-26 — Ordered to be Reported (Amended) by the Yeas and Nays: 21 - 16.
+- 2012-04-27 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-461, Part I.
+- 2012-04-27 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-461, Part I.
+- 2012-07-19 — Mr. Jordan asked unanimous consent that the Committee on Oversight and Government have until midnight on July 20 to file a report on H.R.
+4078.
+Agreed to without objection.
+- 2012-07-20 — Placed on the Union Calendar, Calendar No. 446.
+- 2012-07-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-461, Part II.
+- 2012-07-20 — Reported (Amended) by the Committee on Oversight and Government Reform.
+H. Rept.
+112-461, Part II.